shahriarms/demo/README.md

 ### Testing the Printer
 1. Configure your printer in the **Settings** page.
-2. Run the application (`npm run dev`).
+2. Run the application (`npm run dev` or `docker-compose up`).
 3. Navigate to the **Invoice** page from the sidebar.
 4. Add a customer and at least one item to the invoice.
 5. Click the **"Save & Print"** button.

 If everything is set up correctly, your thermal printer should print a detailed receipt.
-If it fails, check the terminal where you are running `npm run dev` for detailed error messages.
+If it fails, check the terminal where you are running the app for detailed error messages.

 ---